-When a patient is seeking or has received health care, there are several points during the process at which a utilization review could be requested, and reviews are requested by many different types of entities.
-Because of this, MCN, as an accredited IRO, adheres to strict conflict of interest and privacy policies.
-Independent Utilization Reviews generally either assist health plans/insurers in determining whether a specific plan offers coverage for certain treatments and procedures, level of care, or other administrative issues such as legal and clinical interpretations of medical policy and contract language eligibility.
+As an IRO we deliver Utilization Reviews, which generally either assist health plans/insurers in determining whether a specific plan offers coverage for certain treatments and procedures, level of care, or other administrative issues such as legal and clinical interpretations of medical policy and contract language eligibility.

-MCN also provides Formulary Exception Reviews, which address whether a formulary drug that is not currently on a claimant's benefit list is medically necessary and eligible for coverage by the insurer.
+- Formulary Exception Reviews — These address whether or not a drug that is not currently on a plan’s formulary is medically necessary in light of the alternatives.